top of page

 Spider-Man 2 for Nintendo Game Boy

-Bits Studios takes over and thwips together two games in one year.
+Bits Studios takes over and THWIPS together two games in one year.
 In a plot to torment children they focused the direction on arcane fetch quest puzzles.
-Bosses include Carnage and, for some reason, Graviton.
-A few good ideas but its mostly just bad.
+The bosses include Carnage and, for some reason, Graviton.
+There are a few good ideas but its mostly just a bad time.

 Release: Aug, 1992